Chapter 18.80

 1. Retail sales, personal services, office and professional services: one space per three hundred gsf.

-2. Medical/dental office or clinic: one space per two hundred gsf.
+2. Medical/dental office or clinic: one space per three hundred gsf.

 3. Eating/drinking establishments: one space per two hundred gsf.

 a.
-Fast food or drive-through: one space per one hundred gsf.
+Fast food or drive-through, with indoor seating: one space per two hundred gsf.

 4. Lodging.